 They don’t see the value in using professionals

 Since we’re all pretty much walking around with a smartphone in our pockets these days, and quite a number of us regularly partake in contributing our opinions on the different types of social media – how difficult is it to create content?
 Many managers are already thinking that it must be the same as creating content, just the same as your marketing team do – right?
 There is an increasing perception that almost anyone could be left to create a blog post, or a video for YouTube – or even to host a chat for a podcast.
-Since it is so simple to get your written content on social media platforms, why on earth should it be any different for more formal writing?
+Since it is so simple to get your written content on social media platforms especially with automated social media posting platforms out there currently, why on earth should it be any different for more formal writing?
 And why should it be any different at all for YouTube videos or podcasts?